dotnet-script/dotnet-script/README.md

 ## Debugging

 `dotnet-script` supports debugging C# scripts.
 In order to do that we'll need to be able to invoke `dotnet-script.dll` directly - rather than via `dotnet` CLI.
+You will also need to have [C# Extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp) installed.

 Normally, the nuget package with the `dotnet-script.dll` will be globally located on your machine (on Windows) in `C:\Users\{user}\.nuget\packages\` folder let's refer to that location as `<NUGET_ROOT>`.